Jigyasa3/The-functional-evolution-of-termite-gut-microbiota/standardization/hpc_tpmcal.md

-Get Transcripts per million (TPM) per protein annotated as prokaryote based on GTDB taxonomy (hpc_taxonomy.md)
+Get Transcripts per million (TPM) per protein annotated as prokaryote based on GTDB taxonomy (hpc_taxonomy.md).
+This version of TPM calculation doesnot account for GC bias in data.

 ## TPM calculations for metagenome contigs